reclusivebox/reclusivecli/README.md

 - The "args" attribute here isn't a integer but a list of strings with the arguments passed to the command or flag.
 - There's no abbreviations here, the interpreter already solved them for you.
 - There's no "subcommands" here, just "subcommand", a single command object.
+- The flags here is a `dict` not a list, and each flag just contains a list with the args.

 Examples for `git push origin master`: